adith-p/SchemaDB-API/README.md

 #  SchemaDB API

-This repository provides an API interface to access a database with real-time table creation, updating, and data insertion functionalities.
+This repository provides an API interface to access a database with real-time CRUD.

 ## Overview